amalieshi/amalieshi/README.md

 - My catchphrase is "c'est parti".

 ## Hobby
+ I’m interested in reading British literature and solving puzzles.
 I like language learning and I am learning French and Japanese during my free time.
-I am hoping to travel to both countries when I can speak both languages fluently so I don't have any travel plan right now.
+I am hoping to travel to both countries when I can speak both languages fluently.
-- I’m interested in reading British literature and solving puzzles.

 ## A Short Bio
 I grew up in Shenzhen, China.
 It is a city adjacent to Hong Kong.
 I later moved to the United States to complete my higher education.
 Surprisingly, I follow the alphabet in the city where I live, starting off with Atlanta, Georgia, and then Baltimore, Maryland.
 I love visiting the Smithsonian museums in Washington DC while living in Baltimore.
 I visited the British Embassy in Washington DC during one of the European Embassy Open Day pre-COVID and pre-Brexit.
 Out of all the European Embassies, I like the Great Britian the most because of the beautiful architecture and the well-tended garden.
 I also quite enjoy the Apple strudel from the Austria Embassy.
 I enjoyed the Fish and Chip and the Fairy Cake so much that I have decided to move to the UK.